-I’ve also tried their From Dusk Till Dawn, which is lemongrass-y and more of a traditional “natural” scent.
+I’ve also tried their From Dusk Till Dawn, which is lemongrass-y and more of a traditional “natural deodorant,” slightly herbal sort of scent.

-PAPR also just launched a sensitive skin deodorant formula, which is unscented and free of baking soda, which some people find irritating.
+PAPR also makes a sensitive skin deodorant formula, which is unscented and free of baking soda.

-Other plastic-free deodorants that didn’t make the cut
+Plastic-free deodorants that didn’t make the cut for this review

-I didn’t just test or look into two brands for this review – but you don’t want a list of 14 eco-friendly options, you want two that work, right?
+I didn’t just research three brands for this review – but you don’t want a list of 14 eco-friendly options, you want a few that work, right?

-If you’re curious, here are the ones that didn’t make the cut, and why.
+If you’re curious, here are the brands that I chose to leave out, and why.

-Myro is another refillable deodorant that you’ve probably heard of if you get targeted ads for eco-friendly toiletries all over social media, like I do.
-At first glance, it looks very similar to byHumankind’s deodorant, and I was going to order it to compare – until I realized Myro is not plastic-free!
+Myro is another refillable deodorant that you’ve probably heard of (that is, if you get targeted ads for eco-friendly toiletries all over social media, like I do).

 Yes, it’s a refillable tube system, but Myro’s refill cartridges are made of plastic.
-They say “50% less plastic than traditional deodorants,” but what’s the point when you could go for zero plastic with PAPR, or “at least 90% less plastic,” with byHumankind?
+They advertise that their refills use “50% less plastic than traditional deodorants,” and are “100% recyclable.”

 Other Refillable Deodorants & Why I Don’t Recommend Them

 Even the drugstore brand Dove has now launched a refillable deodorant.
 That’s great for two reasons: